Breakfast Pizza is all of your favorite breakfast ingredients in one dish.

 I am just as guilty as the next person when it comes to checking things off the list, rushing to the next event or project.
 Especially during the holiday season.
 How often do we take the time out of that craziness to truly stop and enjoy the details of our life?
 Because they are there.
 I am a firm believer that life is in the details.
 When we take time to slow down long enough to see and appreciate the details of our life, life becomes more meaningful and more beautiful.
 I spent a whole year of my life looking for the pretty in each and every day and it has now become a habit.
 The pretty is there, each and every day if we will only take the time to stop, notice it and enjoy it!

 I am grateful that this weekend I was able to stop and enjoy some of the amazing women that are in my life.
 I was able to prepare some yummy food, set a pretty table and enjoy time with them.
 Soaking in their goodness and their light.

-Sprinkle with cooked Johnsonville Breakfast Sausage.
-I used the round patties and then just broke them up so they were like ground sausage.
+Then, sprinkle the dough with cooked Johnsonville Breakfast Sausage.
+I used the round patties and then broke them up, but you can dice sausage links or use ground sausage.

-I then added a layer of thawed Ore Ida hashbrowns and grated cheese.
+Next, I added a layer of thawed hash browns and grated cheese.